mutantcity/mutant.city.middleman/source/pages/_portfolio.md

 * This is a place for less polished projects and things I'm not working on/don't have time to work on anymore.
 Anything goes in here.
     * [Github graveyard](https://github.com/nick-graveyard)

 * A bunch of starter templates I've written.
-I try to make a quick opinionated startup when I learn a technology, to speed up future projects and iron out issues I had.
+I try to make a quick opinionated startup when as I'm using a technology, to speed up future projects and iron out issues I had.
   *[Template repo](https://github.com/nick-templates)

 * My Github